manuel-uberti/filmsinwords/_posts/2018-09-20-rollerland.md

 to hide them most of the times, but describing my approach to cinema as immaculate would be flat-out lying.
 For instance, it takes a good number of trustworthy reviews to get me to watch a Sundance Film Festival winner.
-Possibly worse in this day and age, it’s nearly impossible to convince me to sit and enjoy the latest hyped TV series.
+Possibly worse, it’s nearly impossible to convince me to sit and enjoy the latest hyped TV series.

 <!--more-->